yudho/cloud-sandbox-accounts-generator/README.md

    3.2 detaching the policy attached to that profile role from that role e.g. AdministratorAccess 3.3 deleting any IAM policy
    3.4 All access to AWS Organization
+NOTE: This may be automated in the future -> area of improvement!

 DELETING USERS AND RESOURCES
 1. Run delete_users.sh